M-Nitsche/BeeWatch/README.md

 ### <a name='YOLOv5'></a>YOLOv5

 (David Blumenthal)

 Like already mentioned only two months after the initial of YOLOv4, YOLOv5 was published by Glenn Jocher.
-YOLOv5 differs most from all other releases because this is a PyTorch implementation rather than a fork from the original Darknet.
-Same as the v4 version it implements the **CSP backbone**, the **PANet** as neck and the same head as **v3 and v4**.
-YOLOv5 has a total of 4 versions which mainly differ in number of parameters and layers.
+YOLOv5 differs most from all other releases because it is a native PyTorch implementation rather than a fork from the original Darknet.
+Same as the v4 version it implements the **CSP backbone**, the **PANet** as neck and the same **head as v3 and v4**.
+YOLOv5 also implements the augmentation methods like mosaic, which Glenn Jocher gets credit for in the Yolov4 paper.
+YOLOv5 has a total of 4 versions which mainly differ in number of parameters.
+To put this into perspective the smallest version v5s has a total of 7.3 million parameters whereas the largest model v5x has around 87.7 million.
+Pretrained Checkpoints from the COCO dataset are available for a all four models.
 ![yolov5_architecture](doku_resources/yolov5_architecture.jpg)
-The exact architecture of v5s model can be found [here](https://gist.github.com/mihir135/2e5113265515450c8da934e15d97fc6b).
+The exact architecture of v5s model can be found [here](https://www.notion.so/2e5113265515450c8da934e15d97fc6b).
-#### <a name='WhydidwegowithYOLOv5'></a>Why did we go with YOLOv5?

 One huge advantage is model size in mb.
 The smallest versions weights (yolov5s) only take up 13.7 MB of space.
-In addition, it benefited from a very large community of users, which meant that it was under active development with improvements being made on a weekly basis.
-**ToDo**
+A large, active community has formed around Yolov5, which ensures that the modell is actively developed.
+New updates and improvements are released on a weekly basis.
+Yolov5 also offers rather fast training times through leveraging the PyTorch Ecosytem.
+The flask api and other interfaces make it easy to embed it applications.

 ## <a name='ModelTraining'></a>Model Training